 Students will understand the effects of the Sacrament of Reconciliation and the importance of receiving this sacrament often.
 They will explain the basic elements of the sacrament and demonstrate a knowledge of how to examine their consciences.

 - Adventure Catechism text

 - CatholicBrain website with ability to show video

+- Student religion picture journals

 - Examination of Conscience sheet